chai-yinfeng/Mine-Automation-System/README.md

 2. Verify with JBMC (if modifying synchronization logic)
 3. Run fuzzing for at least 60 seconds
 4. Update relevant documentation in `docs/`
+5. Consider using AI tools (like GitHub Copilot) for documentation and planning, but always verify generated code thoroughly